-It is mandatory to fill in and sign the personal form that accompanies your trip, and make sure you fly with the personal QR code for the trip in question.
-You can begin filling out the form (FCS form) at any time prior to your trip, except for the sections pertaining to your health and travel history.
+It is mandatory to fill in the personal form that accompanies your trip.
+Make sure you fly with the personal QR code for the trip in question.
+You can start filling out the form (FCS form) at any time prior to your trip, except for the sections related to your health and travel history.
 These last parts are available from two days (from 48 hours) before your arrival in Spain.
 Each passenger must fill in the form and have the corresponding QR code.
-You can do this via the website (FCS Form) or via the mobile SpTH App (install the App via Google Play, by entering SpTH in the Google Play search field).
+You can do this via the website (FCS Form) or via the mobile SpTH App (install the App via Google Play, by entering SpTH in the search field of Google Play).
 Using the App is the easiest.
 At the time of writing this internet page, the IPhone App was not yet available.
-People with an IPhone can fill in the form via the above website.
+People with an IPhone can fill in the form anyway via the above website.

-From two days before your flight, you can answer the health questions on the form and obtain the QR code associated with your trip.
-You will receive a PDF document with the QR code in your email (if you have used the website), or directly on your mobile (in the My Trips section) if you fill in the FCS form using the mobile SpTH App.
+From two days before your flight, you can answer all questions, including health questions, in the form and obtain the QR code associated with your trip.
+You will receive a document in PDF format with the QR code in your email (if you have used the website), or directly on your mobile (in the My Trips section) if you fill in the FCS form using the mobile SpTH App.

 2. At Gran Canaria Airport:

-Wearing a mouth mask is mandatory at the airport.
+Wearing a face mask is mandatory at the airport.

 Show your QR code at the check.
 Your QR code will be scanned.
 Your temperature will be measured on arrival and should not exceed 37.5 degrees.
 If your temperature is too high, you will have another medical check-up.
 Please have the negative Covid test ready, either digitally or on paper.

 3. During your stay:

-Keep to a few important rules: distance, hygiene and use of a mouth mask.
+Always adhere to the important safety rules: distance, hygiene and use of a mouth mask.